⚠ IF A CHILD IS IN IMMEDIATE DANGER

 Protecting children is a skill — and it can be taught.

-PDPC is a child-safety education initiative for parents, educators, faith and community leaders, and youth-serving organizations.
+PDPC is child-safety education for parents, educators, faith and community leaders, and youth-serving organizations.
 We teach prevention, awareness, healthy boundaries, digital safety, and responsible reporting — so the adults around a child know what to watch for and what to do.

 Our principles